MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpropertygridproperty-class.md

 ### Parameters
  [in] *bEnable*
- `TRUE` to enable the property; `FALSE` to disable the property.
+ TRUE to enable the property; FALSE to disable the property.
 Disabled properties do not respond to mouse or keyboard input.
-The default value is `TRUE`.
+The default value is TRUE.

 ### Remarks